processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	_sip._udp   IN SRV  0 0 5060 sip.example.com.
 	_sip._tcp   IN SRV  0 0 5060 sip.example.com.
 	_sips._tcp  IN SRV  0 0 5061 sip.example.com.

+#### Note on SIP usage

+SIP authentication does not support SCRAM.
+As such, it is not possible to use `mod_sip` to authenticate when ejabberd has been set to encrypt password with SCRAM.

 ### Include Additional Configuration Files